Restore disk image using EaseUS Todo Backup Free in Windows

 Click Next after making a selection.

 The recovery might take up to several hours, depending on the size of the hard disk restored and speed of your external disk.
 You might want to activate the Shut down computer when operation completed option to automatically turn off the PC after restoration is complete.

-Remove the Emergency Disk from your CD/DVD drive shortly after clicking X and wait for Windows to start normally.
+Remove the Emergency Disk from your PC shortly after clicking X and wait for Windows to start normally.